-This third entry in the From Dusk Till Dawn franchise is a straight-up prequel, set about 80 years before the first film and taking place (we have to assume) at the same location.
+This third entry in the From Dusk Till Dawn franchise is an outright prequel, set about 80 years before the first film and taking place (we have to assume) at the same location.

 From Dusk Till Dawn 3: The Hangman’s Daughter is a brazen little film.
 Quite shamelessly, it latches itself onto the mystery surrounding the death of American author and journalist Ambrose Bierce, who supposedly went missing in Mexico while travelling with revolutionary Pancho Villa.
 In fact, the film’s title is inspired by the name of one of Bierce’s stories, The Monk and the Hangman’s Daughter.